Windsor lines of the London and South Western Railway: London and South Western Railway main line

-The London and Southampton Railway changed its name to the London and South Western Railway by Act of 4 June 1839.
+The London and Southampton Railway changed its name to the London and South Western Railway by the London and South Western Railway (Portsmouth Branch Railway) Act 1839 (2 & 3 Vict. c. xxviii) of 4 June 1839.
 The company saw the strategic advantage of securing territory under its control, and took steps to build lines to the west.

 Richmond Railway

 An independent company, friendly to the LSWR, proposed building a line from Richmond to form a junction with the LSWR at Falcon Bridge.
 Falcon Road is crossed by the railway at the London end of today's Clapham Junction.
-The company was authorised as the Richmond Railway, by Act of 21 July 1845; share capital was to be £260,000.
-The route from Richmond lay through Mortlake, Barnes, Putney and Wandsworth.
+The company was authorised as the Richmond Railway by the Richmond (Surrey) Railway Act 1845 (8 & 9 Vict. c. cxxi) of 21 July 1845; share capital was to be £260,000.
+The route from Richmond lay through Mortlake, Barnes, Putney, and Wandsworth.
 The line would need a viaduct over the River Wandle and the Surrey Iron Railway, 1,000 ft long with twenty-three arches.

 The promoters of the Richmond Railway appreciated that the Nine Elms terminus was a significant disadvantage to their business in view of the shorter journeys on their line.
 The original idea of extending to Waterloo came from the Richmond promoters; although Nine Elms was easily reached by steamers, its location was much too remote to be practical for short-distance travellers.

 They had originally planned to build their line alongside the LSWR as far as Nine Elms and extend from there to a terminus near Waterloo Bridge, but the LSWR persuaded them to allow the LSWR itself to make that part of the scheme.
-The LSWR obtained the necessary Parliamentary powers to extend to Waterloo Bridge; we know the station today as Waterloo.
+The LSWR obtained the necessary act of Parliament giving powers to extend to Waterloo Bridge, the London and South Western Railway Metropolitan Extensions Act 1845 (8 & 9 Vict. c. clxv); we know the station today as Waterloo.
 The extension and the new station were opened on 11 July 1848.
 From Nine Elms to Waterloo it was constructed with four tracks, two for the Southampton line and two for the Richmond line.
 As soon as the Richmond line was extended to Windsor on 1 December 1849.
 "These tracks have always been known as the Windsor Lines right up to the present day."

 While the LSWR was building the Waterloo extension, the Richmond Railway opened its own line on 27 July 1846.
-There had been a Directors' special run on 22 July 1846.
+There had been a directors' special run on 22 July 1846.
 The Richmond trains were worked by the LSWR but terminated for the time being at Nine Elms; there were seventeen trains each way daily.
 The business was brisk, over 50,000 passengers being carried each way in June and July 1847.

-As the day of opening approached the Richmond Railway negotiated to sell their concern to the LSWR; the transfer was agreed, and was authorised by Parliament in an Act of 3 July 1846, taking effect on the first day of 1847.
+As the day of opening approached the Richmond Railway negotiated to sell their concern to the LSWR; the transfer was agreed, and was authorised by an act of Parliament of 3 July 1846, taking effect on the first day of 1847.